ghoulmann/cs-curriculum/year_1.rst

 * articulate asymptotic and standard notations as a growth of functions
 * Recognize and be able to respond to core debates surrounding the value of bringing new media technologies and participatory culture practices into the classroom [Jenkins]
 * Summarize a science-fiction cultural artifact.
+* Transplant electronic components from a breadboard onto a perforated board [Make: Electronics]